 Starting our Edinburgh to Glencoe tour we will Depart from Edinburgh, we head for the Southern Highlands taking us past the striking view of Stirling Castle perched up on the castle rock, a gigantic volcanic plug.

-The next part of the journey takes us through the fertile farmlands of the lowlands as we then pass the Highland Boundary Fault Line the scenery changes immediately to rugged mountains and beautiful shimmering Lochs.
-Centuries ago, these lands are where you would find the Scottish Clans, specifically, this area was home to the famous MacGregors.
+The next part of the journey takes us through the fertile farmlands of the lowlands.
+As we then pass the Highland Boundary Fault Line, the scenery changes immediately to rugged mountains and beautiful shimmering Lochs.
+Centuries ago, these lands were where you would find the Scottish Clans, specifically, this area was home to the famous MacGregors.
 The leader of that Clan ( The Chieftain ) was one of Scotland’s most infamous men, Rob Roy MacGregor.

 As we travel further north, the scenery gets more spectacular with every mile.
-We will stop often for photographs and for a chance for you to breath in the pure mountain air.
+We will stop often for photographs and for a chance for you to breathe in the pure mountain air.

 Travelling south we will pass the magnificent mountain of Buachaille Etive Mor you go down towards the wild Rannoch Moor.
 This landscape is covered by peat-bogs and heather and will amaze you by its desolate beauty.